 This play feeds into every negative stereotype about white gay privilege.
 All the gay characters are constantly discussing private school admissions, Tibetan nannies, violin recitals, and what the latest “hot” restaurant is, all while wearing tight Ralph Lauren sweaters, lounging in designer chaise lounges, sipping a glass of Reisling, and munching on lobster risotto.
 The lives of all the gay characters in the show drip with privilege, subtle elitism, and a total removal from gay culture (unless of course, you argue that what was just listed has become gay culture).

 For better or for worse, “DADA WOOF PAPA HOT” proves to audiences, that gay couples and gay parents can be just like straight couples and straight parents.
-Although this idea upsets many in the LGBTQIA+ community, this play does do a great job at educating straight audiences about gay relationships and parenting, providing some much needed coverage about gay experiences.
+Although this idea upsets many in the LGBTQIA+ community, this play does do a great job of educating straight audiences about gay relationships and parenting, providing some much-needed coverage about gay experiences.

 This struggle between good exposure versus playing into negative stereotypes is perfectly summarized by one of the most poignant lines of the play: